Quickstart

 And run performance tests:

-# Start iperf3 server in Docker container
+# If not already running, start iperf3 server in Docker container

 docker exec -d oai-ext-dn iperf3 -s